Java Database Connectivity: Functionality

 Since JDBC is mostly a collection of interface definitions and specifications, it allows multiple implementations of these interfaces to exist and be used by the same application at runtime.
-The API provides a mechanism for dynamically loading the correct Java packages and registering them with the JDBC Driver Manager (DriverManager).
-DriverManager is used as a factory for creating JDBC connections.
+The API provides a mechanism for dynamically loading the correct Java packages and registering them with the JDBC Driver Manager (java.sql.DriverManager). java.sql.DriverManager is used as a java.sql.Connection factory for creating JDBC connections.

 JDBC connections support creating and executing statements.
 JDBC connections support update statements such as SQL's CREATE, INSERT, UPDATE and DELETE, or query statements such as SELECT.
 Additionally, stored procedures may be invoked through a JDBC connection.
 JDBC represents statements using one of the following classes: